divriots/jampack/packages/www/public/features/inline-critical-css/index.md

 jampack: "--onlyoptim"
 ---

-> THIS IS EXPERIMENTAL AND ONLY WORKS FOR RELATIVE CSS STYLESHEETS RIGHT NOW.
-NOT ENABLED BY DEFAULT.

 `jampack` uses [`critters`](https://github.com/GoogleChromeLabs/critters) to inline critical CSS and lazy-loads the rest.

 - Avoids a [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) while the stylesheet is remotely downloaded after the html content.